Health Units We Support

 Bai Bureh Memorial Hospital

-Located in Lunghi, it is across the water from Freetown accessible via very poor roads.
-The hospital suffered serious damage during the civil war and it was at one time used as a base for AU troops and the firing of heavy weapons from the roof resulted in structural damage to the building, rendering it no longer watertight.
-As a consequence of this, the x-ray equipment was rendered inoperable by water damage soon after installation.
+Located in Lunghi, across the water from Freetown Bai Bureh is only accessible via very poor quality roads.
+The hospital suffered serious damage during the civil war (1991-2002) and it was at one time used as a base for AU troops.
+The repeated firing of heavy weapons from the roof created structural damage to the building and significant leaks became a problem.
+Sadly, the x-ray equipment was rendered inoperable by water damage all too soon after it’s installation.